Is Your Home Prepared for Monsoon Season this Year?

 - 3 min read

-Monsoon season begins on June 15th, bringing with it heavy rains, flash floods, powerful microbursts exceeding 70 mph, and massive dust storms.
+Monsoon season begins on June 15th, bringing heavy rains, flash floods, powerful microbursts exceeding 70 mph, and massive dust storms.
 These sudden weather events can cause significant damage, especially to unoccupied homes.
 If you plan to travel this summer or are a snowbird heading north, preparing your home before the monsoon hits is essential to avoid costly repairs and stress.

 This guide will walk you through practical steps to protect your home during monsoon season and explain why having a trusted local home watch service can make all the difference.